-Dilapidations claims are an important consideration throughout the term of a lease and become increasingly important when occupiers are reaching the end of a lease term or considering implementing a break option.
+Dilapidations claims are an important consideration throughout the term of a lease.
+They become increasingly important when occupiers are reaching the end of a lease term or considering implementing a break option.

 The definition of dilapidations in practical terms is leaving the property in a condition as set out in the lease and usually in the condition it was provided in at lease commencement.

 This is a common area of dispute between landlords and tenants.
 Crucial to understanding the viability and validity of a claim is interpretation of the lease clauses and applying them to the leased property.

 We have a highly experienced team in this field preparing:

 - Dilapidations assessments for Financial Reporting Standard 102 and development of dilapidations strategies